For your convenience, our most common customer questions are answered right here!

 A: The PHC currently has a great collection of items for sale including: Portuguese soccer T-shirts, jerseys, scarfs, and other sports memorabilia.
 We also carry a varied collection of Portuguese books, DVD’s, and coffee mugs.
 Our jewelry collection has a beautiful assortment of crown pins, bracelets, necklaces, and watches.
 We do not sell food items in our boutique.
 However, our UPSES Portuguese Market (located across the street at the UPSES Hall) has a great selection of Portuguese food items to choose from.

 Q: Does the PHC offer Portuguese Language Classes?

 A: The PHC offers PORTUGUESE LANGUAGE CLASSES throughout the year.
 For more details, contact: PHCSanDiegoPL@gmail.com.

 A: The 2022 UPSES Festa will be held on June 5, 2022.
 Check back for more details celebrating our 112th UPSES Festa.

 Q: When is the Tunaman’s Memorial?

-Q: How often do you conduct the” Little Portugal” Walking Tour?
+Q: How often do you conduct the” ROSEVILLE & TUNAVILLE” Walking Tour?
 How long does the tour last?

-A: Our Little Portugal Walking Tour is held two times a year.
-Our next tour is: April 28, 2018.
+A: Our Walking Tours are typically held two times a year.
 This is a very informative tour and involves many knowledgeable speakers that have lived and worked in the Portuguese community.
-Plan to spend around 3 hours for the tour.
+The tour is about five hours.